fbpx

 JC Maths Syllabus Simplified

-So, we’ve gone ahead and broken down the Junior Cycle Maths Syllabus for you right here, so that you’ll have a place to start making your study plan so that you can smash those tests in June!
+So, we’ve gone ahead and broken down the Junior Cycle Maths Syllabus for you so that you’ll have a place to start making your study plan so that you can nail the JC exam

 Exam Timings